Make-School-Courses/CS-2.1-Trees-Sorting/ReadMe.md

     - Integer Sort
     - Prefix Trees
     - Binary Heaps
-    - Trees Project
--   Pass all quizzes with a 70% or higher
+-   Pass all three conceptual quizzes with a 70% or higher
--   Complete the technical article assignment with a 70% or higher
+-   Complete the technical article OR advanced trees project with a 70% or higher
 -   If you are not passing any assignment you have a week to fix any errors and resubmit
 - You are allowed to submit assignments after the due date with instructor permission
 - You are allowed to drop one coding challenge or quiz